-Contactless Delivery – amidst the current lockdown situation in canada, ensuring delivery of safe, hygienic food to our customers is paramount for us.
-To ensure this, we have launched contactless delivery.
-Customers can opt to allow the delivery partner to leave the package outside their home, ensuring no human-to-human interaction and hence lowering risk of any transmission.
+- Contactless Delivery – amidst the current lockdown situation in Canada, ensuring delivery of safe, hygienic food to our customers is paramount for us.
+To ensure this, we have launched a contactless delivery.
+Customers can opt to allow the delivery partner to leave the package outside their home, ensuring no human-to-human interaction and hence lowering the risk of any transmission.

 Strict hygiene standards at restaurants – we are making a big push to ensure hygiene standards are being followed by restaurants and passing on that information to users so that they can make an informed decision and are assured of the safety and hygiene standards of the food.

-Restaurants have set up hand washing & sanitisation stations and are ensuring that restaurant staff as well as delivery partners are using them regularly.
+Restaurants have set up hand washing & sanitization stations and are ensuring that restaurant staff, as well as delivery partners, are using them regularly.

-Delivery partners are being asked to share a daily self declaration on their hygiene and health – normal body temperature, sanitised masks and bags.
+Delivery partners are being asked to share a daily self-declaration on their hygiene and health – normal body temperature sanitized masks and bags.
 We are also enforcing policies to ensure adherence to hygiene and health standards.

 Food Security – DishPal’s mission is ‘better food for more people’.
 And for some underserved segments of our country, ‘better food’ simply means being able to put some food on the table.